KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/dynamic/cc-musig.md

 - Node1's daemon has been started with the pubkey: `0225f1cbbda1a0c406bb8f6dc7a589d88b2f9e28cd4fdb3f59139f8aff1f5d270a`
 - Node2's daemon has been started with the pubkey: `02d3431950c2f0f9654217b6ce3d44468d3a9ca7255741767fdeee7c5ec6b47567`
 - We use the method `combine` to create a combined pubkey (gives us the multisig address)
-- Then use the method `send` to funds the multisig address corresponding to the combined pubkey.
+- Then use the method `send` to fund the multisig address corresponding to the combined pubkey.
 - The rest of the methods are used to create a combined signature that will be able to `spend` the funds.

 ::: tip